About the Lugano Summer School

 We invite all past participants of the Summer School to join the alumni network.
 Here, in this closed group newtwork of former participants, we can carry on the exchanges, insights and work to improve public health after the summer school.

-The Lugano Summer School alumni group is under development on Linkedin.
-We will post the link here soon.
+The Lugano Summer School alumni group is on Linkedin.